antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 ```

 ### Adding external dependencies (Redis)

 Not only does Tye make it easy to run and deploy your applications to Kubernetes, it's also fairly simple to add external dependencies to your applications as well.
 In this example, Redis is added to the frontend and backend application to store data.

-Tye can use docker to run images that run as part of your application.
+Tye can use Docker to run images that run as part of your application.
 Make sure that [Docker](https://docs.docker.com/get-docker/) is installed on your machine.

 You can download or clone the full solution that contains the redis, frontend, and backend projects [here](https://github.com/dotnet/tye/blob/master/samples/redis/tye.yaml).